Old-Fashioned Mexican Oatmeal (Avena)

 Frequently Asked Questions

 Sure!
 Take a page out of the overnight oats playbook and add the milk, oats, salt, and cinnamon-infused water to a mixing bowl.
 Stir well, cover and place in the fridge overnight.
 During their rest, the oats will absorb the liquids and begin to soften, reducing your cook time significantly.
+Alternatively, you can opt to make this yummy avena on your meal-prep day and keep it in the fridge.
+Leftovers will last for up to a week!

 Making avena requires rolled (or old-fashioned) oats to get the proper consistency.
 While you can technically use instant oats, they end up a little too mushy for my taste.
 Stay away from steel-cut oats for this one – they take much longer to cook.